aflaxman/dp_2020_census/plugged_text.md

 Recall that geographic areas are nested: enumeration districts are contained within counties, which are contained within states.
 We found error in total count (TC) varied as a function of total privacy loss budget.
-Running TopDown with $\epsilon = 0.25$ produced median absolute error in TC of 56 at the enumeration district level and 81 at the county level; $\epsilon
+Running TopDown with $\epsilon = 0.5$ produced median absolute error in TC of 29 at the enumeration district level and 45 at the county level; $\epsilon
-= 1.0$ produced median absolute error in TC of 15 at the enumeration district level and 24 at the county level; and $\epsilon = 4.0$ produced median absolute error in TC of 4 at the enumeration district level and
+= 1.0$ produced median absolute error in TC of 15 at the enumeration district level and 24 at the county level; and $\epsilon = 2.0$ produced median absolute error in TC of 8 at the enumeration district level and
-7 at the county level (Full table in Supplementary Appendix 1).
+13 at the county level (Full table in Extended
+Data).
 At the state level, there was TC error of $0.0$, as expected from the state TC invariant.
-The median and 95th percentile of TC were 865 and 2342 for enumeration districts, 18679 and
+The median and 95th percentile of TC from the precise-count data were 865 and 2342 for enumeration districts, 18679 and
 122710 for counties, and 1903133 and
 7419040 for states.

-Error in stratified count (SC) varied similarly; When $\epsilon = 0.25$, the median absolute error in SC at the enumeration district level was 17 people, at the county level was
+Error in stratified count (SC) varied similarly; when $\epsilon = 0.5$, the median absolute error in SC at the enumeration district level was 10 people, at the county level was
-16 people, and at the state level was
+11 people, and at the state level was
-18 people; for $\epsilon = 1.0$, the median absolute
+13 people; for $\epsilon = 1.0$, the median absolute
 error in SC at the enumeration district level was
 6 people, at the county level was
 6 people, and at the state level was
-7 people; and for $\epsilon = 4.00$, the median
+7 people; and for $\epsilon = 2.0$, the median
-absolute error in SC at the enumeration district level was 2 people, at the county level was
+absolute error in SC at the enumeration district level was 4 people, at the county level was
-2 people, and at the state level was
+4 people, and at the state level was
-2 people.
-The median and 95th percentile of SC were
+4 people.
+The median and 95th percentile of SC from the precise-count data were
 88 and 967 for
 enumeration districts, 47 and
 17480 for counties, and 229 and
 714208 for states.
 (Figure 1)

 We found that the empirical privacy loss was often substantially smaller than the privacy loss budget.
-For $\epsilon = 0.25$, the empirical privacy loss for TC at the enumeration district level was 0.024 and at the county level was
+For $\epsilon = 0.5$, the empirical privacy loss for TC at the enumeration district level was 0.046 and at the county level was
-0.031 (at the state level empirical privacy loss is undefined, since the invariant makes all residuals zero); for $\epsilon = 1.0$, the empirical privacy loss for TC at the enumeration district level was 0.085 and at the county level was 0.081; and for $\epsilon = 4.0$, the empirical privacy loss for TC at the enumeration district level was 0.304 and at the county level was 0.275.
+0.042 (at the state level empirical privacy loss is undefined, since the invariant makes all residuals zero); for $\epsilon = 1.0$, the empirical privacy loss for TC at the enumeration district level was 0.085 and at the county level was 0.081; and for $\epsilon = 2.0$, the empirical privacy loss for TC at the enumeration district level was 0.157 and at the county level was 0.130.

 This relationship between privacy loss budget and empirical privacy loss was similar for stratified counts (SC) at the enumeration district and county level, but for privacy loss budgets of 1.0 and less, the empirical privacy at the enumeration district level was loss for SC was not as responsive to $\epsilon$.
-For $\epsilon = 0.25$, the empirical privacy loss for SC at the enumeration district level was 0.288, at the county level was
+For $\epsilon = 0.5$, the empirical privacy loss for SC at the enumeration district level was 0.393, at the county level was
-0.129, and at the state level was
+0.168, and at the state level was
-0.067; for $\epsilon = 1.0$, the
+0.085; for $\epsilon = 1.0$, the
 empirical privacy loss for SC at the enumeration district level was 0.488, at the county level was
 0.166, and at the state level was
-0.141; and for $\epsilon = 4.0$, the
+0.141; and for $\epsilon = 2.0$, the
-empirical privacy loss for SC at the enumeration district level was 0.450, at the county level was
+empirical privacy loss for SC at the enumeration district level was 0.715, at the county level was
-0.460, and at the state level was
+0.262, and at the state level was
-0.531.
+0.270.
+A table of EPL values for all combinations of  and all geographic levels is included as extended data.

 ![](fig_1_hist_epl.png "Figure 1 Error Histogram and Empirical Privacy Loss Function")